jigargaglani/ProgrammingTest/README.md

 # ProgrammingTest

-Design Pattern - reposotory & unit of work pattern.
+* Design Pattern - reposotory & unit of work pattern.
-ORM - Entity Framework Code first
+* ORM - Entity Framework Code first
-Angular Js 1.6 version
+* Angular Js 1.6 version
-Web API Asp.Net 4.6
+* Web API Asp.Net 4.6
+* Unit test project using Moq

 I opted for repository pattern because it is very helpful in keeping the application decoupled and even if we want to migrate from current ORM it is easier.